nnnkit/all-docs-blogs/docs/javascript/fundamental/1-value.md

 ### Different category of values

 All the data types explained above can be categorised in two different types.
-To understand this we should know that computers at core is a very simple device and can only store simple pieces of information.
-All complex information (non primitive) are built up from the basic data types (primitive).
+To understand this, we should know that computers at core is a very simple device and can only store simple pieces of informations.
+All complex informations (non- primitive) are built up from the basic data types (primitive).

 #### 1. Primitive Data Type:

-Primitive data type are basic type or fundamental piece of information provided by programming language as a building block of values like number, text etc.
+Primitive data type are basic data types or fundamental piece of information provided by programming language as a building block of values like number, text etc.

 - Primitive Data Types are immutable (can't be changed) by nature.
 - Primitive values can contain only one value at a time.